 - Invoice number as given by supplier in his/her internal system

 - Invoice value (taxable value and gross tax)

 - HSN Code of the main item (the line item having the highest taxable value)

 - Digital signature of IRP

-You can read more about the ‘Signed QR Code In E-Invoicing System’ here.
+You can read more about E-invoice QR code scanner and the ‘Signed QR Code In E-Invoicing System’ here.

 As mentioned above, the QR code contains all the vital information that is included in the invoice.
 Verification of this QR code can help the users authenticate the validity of the invoice.
 This verification can be done in two ways by using the QR code verification App: